Center for Student Success

-- Winter break 2021 and Summer break SDSU Global Seminar programs have been suspended.
+- Winter break 2021 and Summer 2021 SDSU onsite Global Seminar programs (formerly SDSU Faculty-Led programs), Course-embedded, Transborder and Academic-related travel are suspended.

-- The ideal time for Fowler College of Business students to study abroad for a semester or year is the first or second semester of Junior year (first year of upper division courses).
+- The ideal time for Fowler students to study abroad for a semester or year is the first or second semester of Junior year (first year of upper division courses).

-- SDSU also offers credit-bearing Global Seminars led by SDSU faculty; Internships, as well as non-credit bearing Volunteer and/or Service-Learning opportunities during the Winter and Summer breaks.
+- SDSU also offers credit-bearing Virtual Internships, as well as non-credit bearing Volunteer and/or Service-Learning opportunities during the Winter and Summer breaks.
 Each program type has varied minimum eligibility requirements.

-- Read and refer to Pursuing an International Experience as a Fowler College of Business major handout for a general overview of what to expect in the process.
+- Read and refer to Planning an International Experience as a Fowler student handout for a general overview of what to expect in the process.

 - Note the Program type and Chances of Placement, as programs vary with regards to credit type; financial aid and scholarships eligibility, and available spaces.